simonsobs/so_pysm_models/docs/highres_templates.rst

 :py:mod:`so_pysm_models` also provides access to templates with higher resolution and with updated data compared to the models included in PySM.

-They can be accessed with the function :py:func:`get_so_models` which works similarly to the `models` function available in PySM, and you can mix them, for example::
+They can be accessed with the function :py:func:`.get_so_models` which works similarly to the `models` function available in PySM, and you can mix them, for example::

     from so_pysm_models import get_so_models